atugman/Cloud-Innovation-Summit-Docker/codelab.md

 Click into each of these three failed controls to view more details about each failure, and to see the impacted resources.

-Note: You don’t need to memorize the names of the impacted resources!
+_Note: You don’t need to memorize the names of the impacted resources!
 We’ll navigate to them easily over the next few steps in the lab.
-Just click through each failed goal so that you can see the functionality of SCC!
+Just click through each failed goal so that you can see the functionality of SCC!_

-Note: The names of the impacted resources in your environment may differ from the screenshots below.
+_Note: The names of the impacted resources in your environment may differ from the screenshots below._

-Goal ID: 3000107 – Check whether Cloud Object Storage network access is restricted to a specific IP range
+**Goal ID: 3000107 – Check whether Cloud Object Storage network access is restricted to a specific IP range**

 ![alt-text-here](assets/1-32.png)

-Goal ID: 3000441 – Check whether Virtual Private Cloud (VPC) network access control lists don’t allow ingress from 0.0.0.0/0 to SSH port
+**Goal ID: 3000441 – Check whether Virtual Private Cloud (VPC) network access control lists don’t allow ingress from 0.0.0.0/0 to SSH port**

 ![alt-text-here](assets/1-33.png)

-Goal ID: 3000445: Check whether Security Groups for VPC doesn’t allow SSH for the default security group
+**Goal ID: 3000445: Check whether Security Groups for VPC doesn’t allow SSH for the default security group**

 ![alt-text-here](assets/1-34.png)

 Now that we have an idea of some of the most critical issues in our environment that could result in security incidents or hefty fines, let’s take action and remediate these issues.

-## Phase 1.2 – Remediate the IBM Cloud Environment
+## Remediate the IBM Cloud Environment (Phase 1.2)

-1.2.1 Remediate Goal 3000107
+### 1.2.1 Remediate Goal 3000107

 Let’s start by navigating to the impacted Cloud Object Storage (COS) bucket.